TrivadisPF/data-mesh-hackathon/documentation/Governance.md

 ### Schema names

-There should be at least one schema with the private parts, it can be shared with the operational database schema or it can be a separate one, using the follwoing naming convention
+There should be at least one schema with the private parts, it can be shared with the operational database schema or it can be a separate one, using the following naming convention

 `<domain>_<subdomain | bounded-context>_priv`

-For each Data Product and major version, there should be a separate schema, holding all the published objects for the given data product version, using the follwing naming comvention:
+For each Data Product and major version, there should be a separate schema, holding all the published objects for the given data product version, using the following naming comvention:

 `<domain>_<subdomain | bounded-context>_<data-product-name>_pub_v<N>`

 For both the `<domain>` and the `<subdomain | bounded-context>` an abbreviation can optionally be used.

+## Object Storage (S3) Naming Conventions

+Buckets

+`<domain>.<bounded-context>-bucket`

+Path

+`<raw | refined | result>/<object>/year=NNNN/month=NN/day=NN/hour=NN`

 ## Apache Kafka Naming Conventions